 User role management: Gemini allows you to add different user roles to your account, restricting access and trading permissions for certain users.
-This is a great option for institutional investors who have a team that manages their crypto investments.
+This is a great option for institutional investors who have a team that manages their cryptocurrency investments.

-Device management: Gemini allows you to review all the devices that have accessed your account, and restrict any that you don’t recognize.
+Device management: Gemini allows you to review all the devices that have accessed your account and restrict any that you don’t recognize.
 You can even end current sessions from any device currently logged into your Gemini account.

 Coinbase Security Features

-Cold storage and crypto vaults: Coinbase stores 98% of cryptocurrency balances in offline cold storage, keeping your assets off the internet and away from hackers.
+Cold storage and cryptocurrency vaults: Coinbase stores 98% of cryptocurrency balances in offline cold storage, keeping your assets off the internet and away from hackers.
 It is one of the few exchanges to use such secure offline storage.

 Coinbase also secures your stored digital assets using a cryptocurrency vault which requires approval from multiple users to withdraw funds.
 These vaults are also time-locked meaning that any withdrawal request will be canceled within 24 hours if all approvals are not completed.